allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 ![african_renaissance]({{site.baseurl}}/assets/img/senegal/african_renaissance.jpeg){:width="50%"}![view]({{site.baseurl}}/assets/img/senegal/view.jpeg){:width="50%"}
 *The monument is a man, woman and child pointing towards the future; there are many steps to get to the monument*

-This is a symbol of Africa's rise in the 21st century, designed by an African architect but built by the North Koreans.
+This is a symbol of Africa's rise in the 21st century, designed by Senegalese architect Pierre Goudiaby Atepa and built by North Korea’s Mansudae Overseas Projects.

-After waiting a bit and taking in the view of Dakar and the ocean, we went up to the top of the African Renaissance monument through a narrow elevator to the 15th floor.
+After waiting a bit and taking in the view of Dakar and the ocean, we went up inside the African Renaissance Monument via a narrow elevator to an upper viewing level.

 ![head]({{site.baseurl}}/assets/img/senegal/head.jpeg){:width="50%"}![top]({{site.baseurl}}/assets/img/senegal/top.jpeg){:width="50%"}